HAH713V Structural Biochemistry (2 ECTS)

 Description:

 The course covers the study of the structures of various types of biological macromolecules, primarily proteins and nucleic acids.
 Emphasis is placed on the analysis of interactions between these biomolecules.
-Numerous examples of protein-protein and protein-nucleic acid complexes are used to illustrate this course and to understand how specific interactions can occur.
-Upon completion of this course, students should be able to interpret and analyze all structural data on biomolecules and visualize their main interactions using 3D visualization software.
+Numerous examples of protein-protein and protein-nucleic acid complexes are used to illustrate this course and to help students understand how specific interactions can occur.
+By the end of this course, students should be able to interpret and analyze all structural data on biomolecules and visualize their main interactions using 3D visualization software.

 Objectives:

-– deepen understanding of the structural biology of biomolecules
+– to deepen knowledge of the structural biology of biomolecules

-– learn the concepts of interaction, specificity, and withdrawal.
+– to learn the concepts of interaction, specificity, and withdrawal.

-– be proficient in using computer software for analyzing 3D structures
+– be proficient in using computer tools for analyzing 3D structures

 Hourly volumes: